AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-systemxml.md

 ### Common source models

-The following source models are provided by the Magento 2 Core.
+The following source models are provided by the Commerce 2 Core.
 In general, there are many more source models; the following list describes the most common ones.
 Be aware, that these source models need the field attribute `type` to be set to `select` in order to work properly.

 | Source Model                                              | Description                                                                                                |
 |-----------------------------------------------------------|------------------------------------------------------------------------------------------------------------|